Birds in Taiwan

 Herons are long-legged and long-beaked, fish-eating waterbirds of the family Ardeidae, comprising about 64 species, of which 21 have been observed in Taiwan.
 Some species are called egrets, mainly birds with ornate plumes during the breeding season, while birds of the genera Botaurus, Ixobrychus, and Zebrilus are called bitterns.
 Six species are presented below.

 The great white egret (Ardea alba) has an almost global distribution, found in Europe, Africa, most of Asia, Australia, and the Americas, whereas its smaller cousin, the little egret (Egretta garzetta), is found in most tropical and subtropical areas of Europe, Africa, Asia, and Australia.
 Since 1994, a small population has also been breeding on the Caribbean island Barbados.
 Both these species are common in Taiwan.

-You may read more about the little egret and its near relative, the snowy egret (E. thula), elsewhere on this website, see: In praise of the colour yellow.
+You may read more about the little egret and its near relative, the snowy egret (Egretta thula), on the page In praise of the colour yellow.

 Numerous great white egrets and little egrets on the lookout for fish along a canal, Cigu Black-faced Spoonbill Refuge, near the city of Tainan.
 (Photo copyright © by Kaj Halberg)